ChadPunk/Ansible-Gitlab-List-of-changed-devices-for-pipeline/README.md

 Replace <b>URL</b> with your url of your GitLab server.<br>
 Update the <b>PRIVATE-TOKEN</b> with your Private Token.<br>
 Update Project ID in URL (from GitLab).<br>
+Modify the compiled folder regex to look for your own folder.<br>
 Have all the required modules installed.

 Futher explanation in code comments!